Project

 ・Fletton 225KV

-The electric system is a 3-electric system that covers all the electrification methods of the railways that are in service.
-SNCF and submarine tunnel AC 25KV, 50Hz, SNCB DC 3KV, and BR DC 750V third rail (these are switched during running).
+The electric system covers all the electrification systems of the railways that the line operates on: SNCF and undersea tunnels use AC 25KV, 50Hz, SNCB uses DC 3KV, and BR uses DC 750V third rail (these are switched while the line is running).

 Signal system

-・Adopts the same TVN430 as the TGV-Northern Europe Line
+・Uses the same TVN430 as the TGV-Northern Europe line

-・Train route control is computer controlled, except in emergencies
+・Train route control is computerized except in emergencies

-・Number of trains that can be operated is 20 trains per hour each way
+・Maximum number of trains that can be operated is 20 per hour in each direction

 Body width

-(a moving bogie is also installed on the passenger bogie next to the locomotive)
+(a powered bogie is also installed next to the passenger bogie)

 traffic environment

-The area of France is 1.6 times that of Japan, of which about 80% is in the plains, and half the population, so the population density in the plains is about 1/13 (almost the same as Hokkaido)
+The area of France is 1.6 times that of Japan, of which the plains account for about 80% and the population is half, so the population density in the plains is about 1/13 (almost the same as Hokkaido).

 • project